Nemkac/Trippin-Travel-Agency-SIMS-Project/README.md

 # About

-This application is written using .NET framework for backend and WPF for frontend part.
+This application is written using .NET framework for backend and WPF for the frontend part.
 The goal of this project is to create and maintain a clean code solution and use the best coding practices.

 # Specification